 Send the Board the following documents:

 - A completed application form

+- A certified copy of your degree or diploma certificate from the tertiary institution where you graduated in veterinary science or medicine.
 Graduates of international universities who have taken the NAVLE, you must also arrange for the Veterinary Information Verifying Agency to email a score transfer certificate to firstname.lastname@example.org

 - English language test results, if you have completed any of the tests listed in English language skills: AVBC Standards (PDF).

 - A certified copy of photographic identification.
 If your ID is a driver's licence, the certified copy must contain photos of both the front and back pages of the licence.

 - Find out which types of people are officially authorised to witness documents in the country or State where you are located.

 - Please do not get your documents certified by a relative, housemate, or someone you are in a relationship with.

 - The authorised person must write or stamp on the copy of the document: ‘I have sighted the document and certify this to be a true copy of the original.’
 They must write this on the front of the copy (not a blank back page), and they must write this on each page if there is more than one page.